samliu21/background-remover/README.md

 ## Files
 - `model.py` and `model_parts.py` contain the U-net model
-- `coco.py` is used to preprocess and filter to COCO dataset
+- `coco.py` is used to preprocess and filter the COCO dataset
 - `train.py` is used to train the U-net
-- `results.py` is used to visualize the results of the model
+- `results.py` is used to visualize the results of the trained model

 ## Model